bordonj/epicodus-EauClairesSalon.Solution/README.md

 1. Download or clone the https://github.com/bordonj/epicodus-EauClairesSalon.Solution to your local machine

-2. Open terminal and navigate to the EauClairesSalon.Solutionof the directory
+2. Open terminal and navigate to the EauClairesSalon.Solution of the directory

 3. Run "dotnet restore" in the the `HairSalon` directory to install dependencies `$ dotnet restore`